Cincinnati-Design-LAB/architour/src/content/buildings/terrace-plaza-hotel.md

 style: Modern
 architect: Skidmore Owings & Merrill (SOM)
 original_function: Hotel located atop two department stores
-significance: >-
-  One of the first mixed use projects in the US, the 7-story base housed 2 department stores, and the hotel lobby was located on the 8th floor with 10 floors of hotel rooms above.
-The Eighth Floor lobby opened onto a landscaped terrace on the east end overlooking Fountain Square.
-A circular restaurant located on the top floor housed the Gourmet Room, one of the city's 5-star restaurants.
 unique_features: >-
   The building was one of SOM's first major commissions.
 Along with the inventive approach to planning, unique features were incorporated in the